ReacSedim/mainsolver/README.md

 To acknowledge the use of this software, we kindly ask you to cite the (current) paper:

 $\color{blue}\texttt{(Current version)}$
-J.D.
-Barajas, J. Careaga, L.M.
+J. Barajas-Calonge, J. Careaga, L.M.
 Villada. **Invariant-region-preserving high-order schemes for a model of reactive sedimentation**, *arXiv preprint arXiv:XXXX.XXXXX*, 2026, https://doi.org/XXXXXXXXXXX